 Financing activity is the business of management of risks which inturn is the function of the appropriate credit models and the robust systems andoperations.
 Your Company continues to focus on the above two maxims and is always eagerto improve upon the same.

-FORMAL EVALUATION OF THE PERFORMANCE OF THE BOARD COMMITTEES OF THEBOARD AND INDIVIDUAL DiREcTORs:
+FORMAL EVALUATION OF THE PERFORMACE OF THE BOARD COMMITTEES OF THEBOARD AND INDIVIDUAL DIRECTORS:

 (a) Performance of the directors; and

 (b) Fulfillment of the independence criteria as specified in theregulations and their independence from the management.

 Criteria adopted for evaluation:

 The Board shall evaluate the roles functions duties of IndependentDirectors (ID's) of the Company.
 Each ID shall be evaluated by all otherdirectors' not by the Director being evaluated.
 The board shall also review themanner in which ID's follow guidelines of professional conduct.
 Further in aseparate meeting of Independent Directors performance of non-independent directors theBoard as whole and the Chairman of the Company was evaluated.

 (i) Performance review of all the Non-Independent Directors of thecompany on the basis of the activities undertaken by them expectation of board and levelof participation;